rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_2.md

    - Terraform plan is executed successfully.
    - A resource map screenshot is provided (VPC -> Your VPCs -> your_VPC_name -> Resource map).

-4. **Additional Tasks (30 points)**
+4. **Additional Tasks (30 points)💫**
    - **Security Groups and Network ACLs (5 points)**
      - Implement security groups and network ACLs for the VPC and subnets.
    - **Bastion Host (5 points)**
      - Create a bastion host for secure access to the private subnets.
    - **NAT is implemented for private subnets (10 points)**
-     - Orginize NAT for private subnets with simpler or cheaper way
+     - Orginize NAT for private subnets in a simpler or cheaper way
-     - Instances in private subnets should be able to reach addresses outside VPC
+     - Instances in private subnets should be able to reach addresses outside the VPC
    - **Documentation (5 points)**
      - Document the infrastructure setup and usage in a README file.
    - **Submission (5 points)**